 Getting out of the workforce so early was mainly a matter of mindset.
 As far as the money went, there was nothing magical to it; nothing complicated.
 I simply decided the birth-school-work-death cycle wasn’t for me, so I made money and kept it and put it to work so my family and I don’t have to.

-You might be inclined to call bullshit on early retirement.
+But you might be inclined to call bullshit at this point.
 “OK, you saved a few bucks and quit work, you slacker, but now you’re gonna deplete your funds and end your days living in a burning tire in back of a trash dump.”

 Well, it’s understandable.
 I think far too many middle-class Americans have difficulty relating to the idea of early retirement because they’ve been conditioned to view “having a job” as the normal way of life, and are consequently ill-equipped to consider other options.